oVirt/ovirt-site/source/howto/setup-a-reports-development-environment.html.md

 # How to setup a oVirt Reports development environment

-*   Clone the git repository.
+*   Clone the git repository 'ovirt-reports' project from the ovirt gerrit.
 *   Download and install the latest edition of JasperReports Server CE Edition.

 `The CE is available on this link: `[`http://jasperforge.org/projects/jasperserver`](http://jasperforge.org/projects/jasperserver)